Banking Information

 • Choose a bank that accepts money transfers from your bank at home

-• Find a bank that offers student rates
+• Find a bank that offers student rates and ask about their fees and transaction limits.

 After you choose a bank, you can find the branch nearest to you.
 To see which banks are close to Western and learn more about the different options, view the Banks Close to Campus section below.